 Additional AARP resources:

-- AARP Livability Fact Sheets: A package of comprehensive, easy-to-read livability resources, the 11 fact sheets can be used by community leaders, policymakers, citizen activists and others to learn about and explain what makes a city, town, or neighborhood a great place for people of all ages.
+- AARP Livability Fact Sheets are a package of eleven comprehensive, easy-to-read livability fact sheets that can be used by community leaders, policymakers, citizen activists and others to learn about and explain what makes a city, town, or neighborhood a great place for people of all ages.

 The Department of Elder Affairs' (DOEA) Livable Florida is a statewide initiative that assists Florida cities, towns and counties in planning and implementing improvements that benefit their residents, both youth and elder.
 This initiative focuses on housing, health/wellness, injury prevention, and transportation and mobility.